LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/naming-functions.rst

 Use Descriptive Names
 ---------------------

-We've said it before that you should use descriptive names, but now we want to expand on the point a bit.
+We have repeatedly reminded you to use descriptive names, but now we want to expand on this point.
 You should *prefer long, descriptive names over short, abbreviated names*.
-If you can read a function name and understand what it does from that along, that is ideal.
+If you can read a function name and understand what it does from the name alone, then the function has a good name.

 .. admonition:: Example